playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 This API uses `useValue` to provide the value associated with the token we pass.

-Finally, we use an `inject` function in our component class to tell Angular "We want this value in our component".
+Finally, we use an `inject` function in our component class to tell Angular, "We want this value in our component."

 ```typescript
 import { inject } from "@angular/core";